rivue/Gamified-Study-Tool/README.md

         - could be rocks in an island (or actual islands)
         - could be something in a crop field
         - possibly take inspiration from btd5 or btd6 / odessey

 TODO list:

     MVP CLEANUP LIST:
-        - ascendence --> rivue (everywhere on the site and in the file system)
-            - pretty much done, and modify email_templates
-        - go through TODOs (again once emails are taken care of)
-        - figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever

-        - error handling, and lots of it (how to handle failed document generation, other errors, etc...)
-            - error handling for not finding any context when loading stone names in library?
-            - ask chatgpt for what to do idk
-        - (NEAR FUTURE) - put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something
         - add OTHER PAGES
-        - continue with adding X / Discord link to main page (LibraryCreator.vue)

     OTHER PAGES: